When will I see you again? Sport bids to step out of virus shadow - France 24

 ATHLETICS

--- The Diamond League, which was to have started in Doha on April 17, should now kick off in London on July 4.
+-- The Diamond League, which was to have started in Doha on April 17, is now scheduled to start in Monaco on August 14.

+-- With the exception of a June 11 meeting in Oslo that will feature modified events in line with social distancing rules, the rejigged Diamond League calendar will showcase 12 meetings, culminating in China on October 17 at a venue yet to be arranged.

 RACING